surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 2. **Pushed** - Adds boosted non-linearities that drives the filter into more self-oscillation at high resonance values.

-Thanks to [discoDSP](https://www.discodsp.com/news/) for allowing us to implement OB-Xd's filters inside Surge.
+Thanks to [discoDSP](https://www.discodsp.com/news/) for allowing us to implement OB-Xd's filters inside Surge XT.
 You can get OB-Xd [here](https://www.discodsp.com/obxd/), or read the source [here](https://github.com/reales/OB-Xd).

 <br/>